International Federation of American Football: Governance controversy and schism

 Following the cancellation of the 2015 IFAF World Championship in Sweden for financial reasons, the event was moved to the United States.
 In February 2015 Tommy Wiking resigned as president of IFAF due to the cancellation of the event.
 During the 2015 meeting, Tommy Wiking was illegitimately put as president, and caused a schism.
-One group, in New York, elected Roope Norenen as interim president in September 2014, and Richard MacLean in 2015.
+One group, in New York, elected Roope Noronen as interim president in September 2014, and Richard MacLean in 2015.
 The other group, based in Paris, recognized Tommy Wiking as president.

-In September 2016, "IFAF in Paris" suspended six nations for not submitting players information for anti-doping, The suspended nations were the United States, Japan, Canada, Mexico, Finland, and Denmark.
+In September 2016, "IFAF in Paris" suspended six nations for not submitting players information for anti-doping.
+The suspended nations were the United States, Japan, Canada, Mexico, Finland, and Denmark.
 A group of European federations wished for a reunification of the sport during a December 2016 meeting in Rome.
 In May 2017, after a split that created rival groupings of the International Federation of American Football, the IFAF grouping based in Paris stripped its recognition of USA Football, citing disputes over anti-doping enforcement.
 IFAF (Paris) instead recognized the United States Federation of American Football as the USA's governing body, and the USFAF organized a team to participate in the 2017 World Games, in which it won a bronze medal.
 The grouping of the IFAF based in New York continued to recognize USA Football and organized the 2017 Women's World Championships, which the USA won.

 In March 2018, the Court of Arbitration for Sport (CAS) determined that the IFAF (NY) was the proper governing entity and voided all decisions of the other IFAF entity, including their decision to strip USA Football of its recognition.
 USA Football is currently the internationally recognized governing body for American football in the United States.